 – Puyuhuapi Lodge & Spa is a first-class lodge for adventure, massage, and relaxation.

-– Tierra Chiloe Hotel & Spa is an all-inclusive lodge with daily excursions, authentic cuisine, and open bar.
+– Tierra Chiloe Hotel & Spa is an all-inclusive lodge with daily excursions, authentic cuisine, and an open bar.

 – Ocio Territorial is an all-inclusive lodge, run by locals with daily excursions, authentic cuisine.